powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 - load break switches are capable of breaking currents under normal operating conditions;
 - and disconnectors can only make or break negligible current.

 A switch has an attribute to say if it is open or closed.
+It also has an optional attribute `solvedOpen` that indicates its status after a computation.

 **Available extensions**